scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ## Static resources

-You can attach static resources (pdf, images) in your documentation using two dedicated directories:
+You can attach static resources (pdf, images) to your documentation by using two dedicated directories:
 `resources` and `images`.
 When you upload your assests under any of these directories you can reference them in markdown as if they were relatively at the same level.

-For example let's look at this situation:
+For example, consider the following situation:

 ```
 ├── blog